2020 Frequently Asked Questions

 What other safety precautions is Kesher taking?

-We will spend as much time as possible outdoors, with a possibility of using tents for inclement weather.
+We will spend as much time as possible outdoors.

 Extra hand washing when entering the building, before and after eating.